Yelü Chucai

 Yelü Chucai (耶律楚材 (Yēlǜ Chǔcái); Urtu Saqaltu "Longbeard", written in Chinese characters as "吾圖撒合里", July 24, 1190 – June 20, 1244), courtesy name Jinqing (晉卿), was a Khitan statesman from the imperial clan of the Liao dynasty, who became a vigorous adviser and administrator of the early Mongol Empire in the Confucian tradition.
-He was the first of Genghis Khan's retainers to formulate policy during the Mongol invasions and conquests, and he also introduced many administrative reforms in North China during the reign of Genghis Khan and his successor Ögedei.
+He was the first of Genghis Khan's retainers to formulate policy during the Mongol invasions and conquests.
+He also introduced many administrative reforms in North China during the reign of Genghis Khan and his son and successor Ögedei.

 Biography

 Yelü Chucai was a Confucian scholar who was born close to Beijing, during the Jin dynasty.
 Well versed in Buddhist scriptures and a practitioner in Taoism, Yelü Chucai has become best known for his service as the chief adviser to Genghis Khan.
-Yelü Chucai's father Yelü Lu, served with the Jurchen-led Jin dynasty, which defeated the Liao dynasty in 1125.
+Yelü Chucai's father Yelü Lu served with the Jurchen-led Jin dynasty, which defeated the Liao dynasty in 1125.
 When the unified Mongol army under Genghis Khan began a war of conquest against the Jin dynasty in 1211, both Jurchen and Khitan rebels joined the Mongols in the fight against the Jin dynasty.
 Yelü Chucai then joined Genghis Khan's administration in the year 1218 at the age of 28.

 The Khitans and Mongols, as well as the Southern Song, were united by their common enemy in the Jin dynasty.
 This is shown in the well-known words spoken by Genghis Khan, when at the end of July, he met Yelü Chucai for the first time at Ordos in the Sāri Steppe (west of the great bend of the Kerulen River): "Liao and Jin have been enemies for generations; I have taken revenge for you."
 To which Yelü Chucai replied, "My father and grandfather have both respectfully served the Jin.
 How can I, as a subject and a son, be so insincere in heart as to consider my sovereign and my father as enemies?"
-The Mongol is said to have been impressed by this frank reply, as well as by Yelü Chucai's looks (he was a very tall man with a magnificent beard reaching to his waist) and sonorous voice.
+The Mongol is said to have been impressed by this frank reply, as well as by Yelü Chucai's looks (he was a very tall man with a long beard reaching to his waist) and sonorous voice.
 He gave him the nickname "Urtu Saqal" (Long Beard) and placed him in his retinue as an adviser.
 Because he was experienced in writing and knew the laws of other settled societies, Yelü Chucai was useful to the Empire.